galdor/fpkg/README.md

     group: "www"
 ```

-You can then run fpkg:
+You can then run Fpkg:
 ```
 fpkg build -c example.yaml example/
 ```

-Where `example/` is the directory containing the set of files to include in
+Where `example/` is the directory containing the set of files to include in the
-the package.
+package.

-Fpkg automatically builds the file and directory index, including the
+Fpkg automatically builds the file and directory index, including the checksum,
-checksum, permissions, and the owner and group set in the manifest.
+permissions, and the owner and group set in the manifest.

-The path of the resulting `.pkg` file is printed on `stdout`; this way a
+The path of the resulting `.pkg` file is printed on `stdout`; this way a script
-script running fpkg can easily find and copy the package archive to a remote
+running fpkg can easily find and copy the package archive to a remote
 repository.